Unified Framework for Histopathology Image Augmentation and Classification via Generative Models: Method

-To enable conditional learning, we employ an auxiliary classification head $P(C \mid X)$ on discriminator, the log-likelihood objective function is given by:
+To enable conditional learning, we employ a class head $P(C \mid I)$ on the discriminator, the log-likelihood objective function is given by:

 both $D$ and $G$ are trained to maximize $\mathcal{L}_{C}$.
-We find that simply combining $\mathcal{L}_{C}$ and $\mathcal{L}_{S}$ is prone to result in training failure as WGAN loss value is relatively large at most times, which results in cross-entropy loss overwhelmed during training.
-In addition, the model tends to be good at one classification task on discriminator which results in an imbalance problem.
-To this end, we employ the concept from the multi-task learning realm~\cite{kendall2018multi} to weigh classification losses.
-Kendall \emph{et~al.}~\cite{kendall2018multi} proposed a strategy to balance multi-task losses by considering the uncertainty of each task, which is shown as:
+We find that simply combining $\mathcal{L}_{C}$ and $\mathcal{L}_{S}$ is prone to result in training failure as the WGAN-GP loss value is relatively large at most times, which results in cross-entropy loss overwhelmed during training.
+In addition, the model tends to perform well on the discriminator for a particular classification task, leading to an imbalance problem.

-where $\mathcal{L}_{1,2}$ represent the losses of classification tasks, $\gamma_{1,2}$ are trainable parameters representing the positive scalar of each task.

-During training, we observe that the range of scalar values affects model performance (details in Section~\ref{exp}) as they can only be positive in $log$ form, we therefore propose a modified multi-loss weighting strategy which allows them to be in the range $[-\infty, +\infty]$.
-Specifically, we use $\exp \left(-\sigma\right)$ as the trainable scaling parameter to replace $\frac{1}{2 \gamma_{1}^{2}}$, which allows $\sigma$ to be an unlimited regularization value.
-Let $f^{\theta}(x)$ be the output of the critic head with weights $\theta$, our adapted classification likelihood of the model output through softmax function can be written as:
+To this end, we extend the concept from the multi-task learning realm~\cite{kendall2018multi} to weigh classification losses and propose a multi-loss weighing loss function, which balances losses of multi-classification tasks by considering the uncertainty of each task.
+Specifically, let $f^{2}(I)$ be the output of the class head and $\exp \left(-\sigma\right)$ be the trainable scaling parameter, our adapted classification likelihood of the model output through the softmax function can be written as:

-with an unlimited range trainable scalar $\sigma$.
-The scaling process can be regarded as a Maxwell–Boltzmann distribution, where $\exp(-\sigma)$ is commonly referred to as temperature of the input.
+with $\sigma \in [-\infty, +\infty]$.
+The scaling process can be regarded as a Maxwell–Boltzmann distribution, where $\exp(-\sigma)$ is commonly referred to as the temperature of the input.
 The learnable parameter's magnitude determines how ``flat'' the discrete distribution is.
-The output is then related to uncertainty by using the log likelihood, which can then be written as:
+The output is then related to uncertainty by using the log-likelihood, which can then be written as: